timmo-nhn/XcaDocumentSource/Docs/UseCases.md

 ```
 *Municipality sharing documents via XcaDocumentSource*

-### 2. Hospital Sharing Discharge Summaries with GPs and Home Care Providers
+### 2. Hospital Sharing copy of all documents and metadata to XcaDocumentSource

 #### Scenario:
-A hospital wants to make discharge notes and care plans available to the patient’s general practitioner and municipal home care team.
+A hospital wants to share documents using XcaDocumentSource, but their storage solution does not allow for easy transformation and fetching of data.
+**Solution:** All documents uploaded to the EPR's storage solution is also uploaded to XcaDocumentSource's storage solution

 #### Use Case Flow:
 * After discharge, the hospital’s EPR system sends a CDA discharge summary.